dheerajshenoy/sonifycpp/README.md

 # Chanegelogs and Bug fixes

-- 28 July 2024
+- 29 July 2024

+    - New feature

+        - Added lua scripting support.
+For now, the defaults for sample rate, asking for resizing everytime you open an image, resolution when loading an image, object color can be set through lua which will be accessed at startup if the lua file exists.

 - 27 July 2024

     - New feature

         - Drag and Drop to open Image

         - Waveform visualization

       ![Waveform](https://github.com/user-attachments/assets/77632937-f965-4782-a547-1770e57b17fc)

         - Ask for resizing image when opening

     - Bug fix

         - Back to back change in different traversal methods
         - Buffer size effect on the animation

 - 26 July 2024